peter-winter/constexpr-parser/readme.md

 }
 ```

-Now when no argument specified it prints the compile time result of parsing "1, 20, 3".
+Now when no argument is passed to the program, it prints the compile time result of parsing "1, 20, 3".

 ```sh
 g++ readme_example.cpp -std=c++17 -o example && example